 The Stroke Center at Robert Wood Johnson University Hospital has been recognized by The Joint Commission and the American Heart Association/American Stroke Association as meeting The Joint Commission’s standards for Disease-Specific Care Comprehensive Stroke Center Certification, which means it is part of an elite group of providers focused on complex stroke care.
 Complex Stroke Centers are recognized as industry leaders and are responsible for setting the national agenda in highly-specialized stroke care.
 To date, Robert Wood Johnson University Hospital is one of three hospitals in the New Jersey and to achieve this certification.

 The American Heart Association and American Stroke Association recognize this hospital for achieving 85% or higher adherence to all Get With The Guidelines® Stroke Performance Achievement indicators for consecutive 12 month intervals and 75% or higher compliance with 6 of 10 Get With The Guidelines Stroke Quality Measures to improve quality of patient care and outcomes in addition to achieving IV tPA door-to-needle times ≤ 60 minutes in 50% or more of applicable acute ischemic stroke patients (minimum of 6) during one calendar quarter.

-Click here to view The Stroke Center's 2013 Performance & Quality Measures.
+Click here to view The Stroke Center's 2014 Performance and Quality Measures.

 What the Stroke Center Offers